-In connection with the regulatory approval process of the Acquisition, we agreed to certain conditions required by the Ministry of Commerce of the People's Republic of China ("MOFCOM"), including adopting measures to maintain HGST as an independent competitor until MOFCOM agrees otherwise (with the minimum period being two years).
-We have worked closely with MOFCOM to finalize an operations plan that outlines in more detail the conditions of the competitive requirement.
+In connection with the regulatory approval process of the Acquisition, we agreed to certain conditions required by the Ministry of Commerce of the People's Republic of China ("MOFCOM"), including adopting measures to maintain HGST as an independent competitor until MOFCOM agrees otherwise (with the minimum period being two years from the Closing Date).
+We worked closely with MOFCOM to finalize an operations plan that outlines in more detail the conditions of the competitive requirement.

-Second Quarter Overview
+Third Quarter Overview